infinitered/ignite-cookbook/docs/recipes/LocalFirstDataWithPowerSync.md

 ## Connecting PowerSync to Supabase

 Now that we have a valid Supabase session, we can connect to PowerSync and start syncing data between the local database and the backend.

+We'll need to:
+1. Adding our PowerSync URL to the app configuration
+2. Defining our data schema
+3. Connecting to the database

 ### Add your PowerSync URL to your app config